RhythmBear/Chess.com-End-to-End-Data-Pipeline-Analytics/README.md

 ## **1.0 Project Overview**

 This project aims to build an ETL pipeline to analyze my personal chess games and provide insights into the effectiveness of various chess openings.
 The data will be visualized on a live dashboard, enabling continuous tracking and analysis of performance over time.
-This article documents the preparation phase of the project.

 ### **1.1 Goals and Objectives**

 - Analyze chess games(battles) across different time periods to determine:
+    - Frequently Played Openings for White & Black across each game type(blitz, bullet, rapid) ✅
-    - Which openings(strategies & variations) have yielded the highest win rates.
+    - Which openings(strategies & variations) have yielded the highest win rates ✅
-    - Openings & Variations that frequently lead to losses.
+    - Openings & Variations that frequently lead to losses. ✅
-    - Trends in performance over time based on opening.
+    - Trends in performance over time based on opening. ✅
 - Generate Videos Of Good Games using PGN file and automate upload to Social Media
 - Utilize StockFish API to analyze Game PGN FIles and Generate puzzles for missed wins and Focrced Checkmates
 - Provide insights through a live dashboard.